exercism/java/exercises/concept/wizards-and-warriors-2/.meta/design.md

 ## Out of scope

-- Inheritance from interfaces
+- Inheritance

 ## Concepts

 - `method-overloading`
-- `inheritence`

 ## Prerequisites

 This exercise's prerequisites Concepts are:

-- `inheritance`
 - `classes`
-- `functions`
+- `strings`
-- `boolean`
+- `enums`

 ## Representer

 This exercise does not require any specific representation logic to be added to the [representer][representer-java].

 ## Analyzer